vic-ma/howtodismantle.github.io/_posts/2025-12-05-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.md

   - name: Source code for this article
     url: https://github.com/HowToDismantle/howtodismantle.github.io/tree/main/assets/2025-12-05/MeowExtension
 ---
-In the first part of the series we learned how to build the frame of a Peakboard extension.
-We used two classes to provide both metadata and the actual payload that is exchanged between the extension and the Peakboard application.
-Here's an overview of this article series:
+This article is part two of our custom Peakboard extensions series:

 * [Part I - The Basics](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.html)
 * [Part II - Parameters and User Input](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.html)
 * [Part III - Custom-made Functions](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.html)
 * [Part IV - Event-triggered data sources](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.html)

+In the [first part of this series](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.html), we explained how to build a simple Peakboard extension.
+We created two classes in .NET: one for specifying extension metadata, and one for sending data to the Peakboard application.
 In today's article we will talk about how to build a user interface to let the user configure the extension.
 Typical parameters would be a URL or credentials to the source system.
 The understanding of the frame we discussed in the first part of the series is a crucial requirement.
 The sample code used in this article can be found at [github](https://github.com/HowToDismantle/howtodismantle.github.io/tree/main/assets/2025-12-05/MeowExtension).

 ## Add a simple parameter